programmerraja/MyBlog/content/notes/2024/Kubernetes.md

 3. [Reloader](https://docs.stakater.com/reloader/ ) can watch changes in `ConfigMap` and `Secret` and do rolling upgrades on Pods
 4. [karpenter](https://karpenter.sh/ ) Just-in-time Nodes for Any Kubernetes Cluster
 5. **[cdk8s](https://cdk8s.io/)** is an open-source software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs
+6. Inspect all internal and external cluster communications, API transactions, and data in transit with cluster-wide monitoring of all traffic going in, out, and across containers, pods, namespaces, nodes, and clusters. https://www.kubeshark.co/
+7. A simple [mitmproxy](https://github.com/ofirc/k8s-sniff-https?tab=readme-ov-file) blueprint to intercept HTTPS traffic from app running on Kubernetes